Renting vs buying in Kathmandu: the spreadsheet most people skip

 Recurring, beyond the EMI:

 The line item nobody mentions: the interest tax.
-Year 1 of a रू 1.05 crore loan at 7.5% is roughly रू 7.85 lakh in interest and only रू 2.30 lakh in principal.
+Year 1 of a रू 1.05 crore loan at 7.5% works out to roughly रू 7.85 lakh in interest against only रू 2.30 lakh in principal.
 Of your रू 10.15 lakh of EMI in year 1, 77% is rent paid to the bank, not equity in your home.
-That ratio improves slowly — interest is still the majority of your EMI through about year 11.
+That ratio improves slowly.
+Interest stays the majority of your EMI through about year 11.

-The line item economists mention and buyers ignore: opportunity cost.
+The line item economists keep flagging and buyers keep ignoring: opportunity cost.
 That रू 45 lakh down payment, if invested elsewhere:

 That foregone return is a real cost of choosing to own.
-It does not show up on the EMI statement.
+The EMI statement won't show it.

 Add it up for year 1:

 That is the number to compare against rent.
-Not the EMI.
+The EMI alone is the wrong yardstick.

 The rent-side spreadsheet